-A Conference of The Landmark Society of Western New York, Preservation Buffalo Niagara, Preservation League of New York State, and NYS Office of Parks, Recreation and Historic Preservation.
+A Conference of The Landmark Society of Western New York, Historic Albany Foundation, Preservation League of New York State, and NYS Office of Parks, Recreation and Historic Preservation.

 This Conference is the only event of its kind in the state—a multi-day gathering for anyone involved in preservation and community revitalization.
 It’s an opportunity to learn, network, become inspired and, yes, have fun!

 It is the preservation event in New York State and you don’t want to miss it.